Search

 MGA also denied the miracle of the splitting of the moon after 1891 and called it an eclipse.

-Continue reading “In 1891, MGA denied all miracles and accused Eisa (as) of mesmerism and slight of hand, Musa (as) also”
+Continue reading “In 1891, MGA denied all miracles and accused Eisa (as) of mesmerism and slight of hand, Musa (as) also and Ibrahim (as) and the birds”

 Intro